Starting an MSP Business

 - Ask for referrals (from friends, business partners, and other customers, once you establish a customer base).

 - Establish an effective Web presence both to help clients find you and to instill confidence in the legitimacy of your business.
 A Web presence includes not just a website but also appearing in places like Google Reviews.

 - Partner with existing companies.
 Remember, not all other MSPs are your enemies; some might be willing to partner with you and send customers your way if the customers are not a good fit for their own business (because, for example, the customers need services that your partner doesn’t offer).

 - Be personable and professional.
 Marketing is an art, and it takes time to learn, but being personable and professional is one of the basics.
 Introduce yourself to decision-makers at prospective client companies and let them know which services you offer while avoiding being overly pushy.

 - Use discounts sparingly.
-It can be tempting to discount your services heavily when you are launching an MSP, in order to attract new customers.
+It can be tempting to discount your services heavily when you are starting a managed service provider business, in order to attract new customers.
 This is not usually a good idea, however, because lower prices decrease the perceived value of your services.
 They also eat into your profit margins.

 For more tips on landing your first customers, see our article on the topic: